patrickbucher/docs/python/funcprog.md

 print(salary_2())  #  88000.0
 ```

-A function returning a closure would require optional parameters for the same
+A function returning a closure requires optional parameters for the same
 purpose:

 ```python